JessLovell/mc-exercise/FUBAR.md

 Bob and Carol on branch1.
 Something funny.

 Alice and Ted (Alice forced me send help).I'm a big fan of whiteboards.
 I find them quite re-markable

+Carol is a man and Bob is a female.
+Get it right!